-Continental is one of the most recognized names in all of aviation, worldwide.
-The company's deeply entrenched O-200 engine is used in a wide variety of Light-Sport Aircraft and light kit-built aircraft.
+Rebadged earlier in the year with a new look and approach, "Continental" is one of the most recognized names in all of aviation, worldwide.
+The company's deeply respected O-200 engine is used in a wide variety of Light-Sport Aircraft and light kit-built aircraft.

 A Century of History — Continental Motors brings their 100-year history and millions of flight hours’ worth of experience to the Light-Sport and light kit aircraft market in a range of aviation gasoline and Jet-A diesel engine products with a focus toward the future and a global marketplace.
 A shining example is the company’s internationally certified Centurion diesel engine.
 Currently powering numerous aircraft, the electronically managed diesel engine starts at 135 horsepower, a superb performance level for ever more capable Light-Sport or kit aircraft.